 Our services aren’t free, because we guarantee the HIPAA compliance privacy will be met.
 As you’ll see nursing homes, hospitals, and medical facilities are required to dissolve of these items by either shredding or burning to ensure the HIPAA requirement has been satisfied.

-The US Department of Health and Safety have requirements that must be met when it comes to keeping the safety of one’s identity.
-As mentioned in the Office for Civil Rights, covered entities must implement reasonable safeguards to limit incidental, and avoid prohibited, uses and disclosures of (Medical Records) PHI, including in connection with the disposal of such information.
+The US Department of Health and Safety has requirements that must be met when it comes to keeping the safety of one’s identity.
+As mentioned in the Office for Civil Rights, covered entities must implement reasonable safeguards to limit incidental, and avoid prohibited, uses and disclosures of Medical Records PHI, including in connection with the disposal of such information.

 For example, depending on the circumstances, proper disposal methods may include (but are not limited to):

 • Shredding or otherwise destroying PHI in paper records so that the PHI is rendered essentially unreadable, indecipherable, and otherwise cannot be reconstructed prior to it being placed in a dumpster or other trash receptacle.